When is Moon Knight released on Disney+?

 Who’s making the collection?

 It’s been introduced that Jeremy Slater, who tailored superhero drama The Umbrella Academy to Netflix, will lead the writing group on Moon Knight.
-Slater beforehand additionally labored on Josh Trank’s ill-fated Implausible 4 reboot, so right here’s hoping he has extra luck on this challenge…
+Slater beforehand additionally labored on Josh Trank’s ill-fated Unbelievable 4 reboot, so right here’s hoping he has extra luck on this mission…

-Slater additionally tailored the manga Dying Be aware for Netflix and created the Exorcist TV present.
+Slater additionally tailored the manga Death Word for Netflix and created the Exorcist TV present.

 Who’s within the solid?